-From this autumn (2023), there will be 12 zero emission electric minibuses.
-This will increase in future years to give a total of 32 zero emission minibuses.
+From last autumn (2023), there were 12 zero emission electric minibuses.
+This will increase to give a total of 28 zero emission minibuses.
+Which will fully electrify all the Surrey Connect DDRT schemes.
+Full delivery of all the vehicles is by the end of this financial year.